Varun-Punater/melody-generative-model/README.md

 python test_rnn -m [mode= 'pre', 'create', 'train', 'eval'] -E [epochs] -B [batch size] -L [l.r.]
 ```

+Note: If you are working with the most recent version of the code and want to train and test the model, you only need to run train and eval.
+The preprocessing and tensor creation is already done.

 ### To Run LSTM
 Run the following command:
 ```